 LocalBusiness Schema

-Provides Google with structured business data: name, address, phone, hours, geo coordinates.
+hasLocalBusinessSchema and localBusinessTypes provide Google with structured business data: name, address, phone, hours, geo coordinates, price range, and payment methods.

 −8